jeffpar/pcjs.v1/disks/pc/dos/ibm/1.00/README.md

 introduced the original IBM PC (Model 5150).

 PC-DOS 1.00 was released on one single-sided (160Kb) diskette.
 A complete listing of all the files is shown below.
-Note that IBMBIO.COM and IBMDOS.COM were marked as *hidden* and *system*, so they are not displayed by the PC-DOS 1.0 **DIR** command; their sizes and dates have been determined by inspecting the root directory entries with the **DEBUG** utility.

 ### Directory of PC-DOS 1.00 Diskette